Jacey Rader, Nebraska, Chair (chosen by Commission in Oct., 1-year term), 2019

 (410) 230-3200; fax: (410) 659-6865

-The Interstate Compact on Juveniles requires each member state to create a state council (Code Human Services Article, sec.
+The Interstate Compact for Juveniles requires each member state to create a state council (Code Human Services Article, sec.
 9-310).
 The Maryland State Council for Interstate Juvenile Supervision oversees Maryland's participation in the activities of the Interstate Commission for Juveniles.
 The Council also develops policy concerning the operation and procedures of the Interstate Compact within Maryland.

 One Center Plaza, 120 West Fayette St., Baltimore, Maryland, March 2014.
 Photo by Diane F. Evartt.